 3. You see your exposure end result on screen and in the viewfinder for a truly WYSIWYG (What you see is what you get) shooting experience with no guess work; you get a live view of what your end exposure result will be on screen with your current setting selection with NO METERING NECESSARY.

-4. WYSIWYG experience allows for perfectly bright exposures without clipping whites and less noise in shadows, allowing for good quality at even 6400 ISO and a much greater quality product without clipping highlights.
+4. WYSIWYG experience allows for perfectly bright exposures without clipping whites and less noise in shadows, allowing for good quality at high ISOs and a much greater quality product without clipping highlights.
 (WYSIWYG helps tremendously with our HDR image editing by helping us achieve the perfect exposure to maximize available dynamic range when taking images for greater highlight and shadow recovery later).

 5. All lenses are image stabilized with on camera image stabilization, allowing for lower shutter speeds (effectively more light).